kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 One of the most important AWS best-practices to follow is the cloud architecture principle of elasticity.
 How does this principle improve your architecture’s design?

-<br>&nbsp;&nbsp;&nbsp;&nbsp;A. By automatically scaling your on-premises resources based on changes in demand.
+&nbsp;&nbsp;&nbsp;&nbsp;A. By automatically scaling your on-premises resources based on changes in demand.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;B. By automatically scaling your AWS resources using an Elastic Load Balancer.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;C. By reducing interdependencies between application components wherever possible.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;D. By automatically provisioning the required AWS resources based on changes in demand.